-- a scheme, rule or method for intellectual acts, playing a game or doing business, and a computer program;
+- a scheme, rule or method for intellectual acts, playing a game or doing business, or a computer program;

 - a presentation of information;

-- a means of surgical or therapeutic treatment of the human or animal body;
+- a means of surgical or therapeutic treatment of a human or animal body;

 - an invention contrary to public policy or to accepted principles of morality;